• GIFT IDEAS

 December 9, 2016 at 1:09 pm

-A money saving and washing machine saving tip for my household… I have a front load washer and for the first 6 months I just hated it because if I wasn’t around to get the laundry right out, it smelled mildewed.
+A money saving and washing machine saving tip for my household… I have a front load washer and for the first 6 months I just didn’t like it because if I wasn’t around to get the laundry right out, it smelled mildewed.
 My sister in law finally suggested putting vinegar in the bleach tray every now and then.
 I did that and that helped with the smell of the clothes and the washer.
 Then I found online that vinegar is a great natural fabric softener and refresher.
 I use it now almost every load with a drop of essential oil- doTERRA purify is my favorite!
 I’m looking forward to making these dryer balls though, and using the oil in the dryer!
 Thanks.

 Reply